Akash-Sinha/APSSDC-UI-Design-2017-18/Day1/README.md

-#User Interface / User Experience Design - Day 1
+# User Interface / User Experience Design - Day 1

 * Lab Setup
 ..* Number of systems
-..* Internet Connectivitity
+  * Internet Connectivitity
-..* Softwares to be installed
+  * Softwares to be installed
 * Number of students enrolled
 * Access to resources